FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/06SummaryOfSessionMessages.md

 -  Sending an application message on a point-to-point session that is not in established state.
 That is, prior to EstablishmentAck.

+- Sending Establish without having successfully negotiated a session.
+That is, a NegotiationResponse must have been received for the session.

-- Sending an application message after logical flow has been finalized with Finished Sending/Finished Receiving.
+- Sending an application message after logical flow has been finalized with FinishedSending.
+The responder on a point-to-point session may not send an application message after sending FinishedReceiving.

+- Sending FinishedReceiving without having received FinishedSending from the peer.

 - Sending any application or session message after sending Terminate.